top of page

 Nose Bonk.
 A bunny greeting.
 It's like being poked by a nose.
 It may be short and sweet before they run off in another direction or it may be forceful and repetitive because they want something.

 The bunny drive-by.
-Usually this is done to another rabbit.
+Usually, this is done to another rabbit.
 It is very rude to turn your back on another rabbit, as seen above in Bunny Butt.
 Whenever rabbits are in groups, running by another rabbit is rude and may cause the ignored rabbit to give chase and fight--many times, nipping the other one on their backside.
 A proper bunny gives a greeting when passing by, typically in the form of a nose bonk.
 This may be done to humans too.
 Bonks can either be friendly or demanding(pet me now!).

 The flop.
 A relaxed and happy rabbit will pause and flop onto their side.
 It can also be called a bliss roll.